Tips for selling a property in Portugal

 You’re ready for your estate agent to start showing buyers round

-Once the offer is accepted your lawyer/solicitor enters into action: He/she will send out a draft contract to the buyer's lawyer/solicitor who will then carry out preliminary enquiry.
-At this stage you will also be able to agree on dates for the survey on your property (should there be one), exchange of promissory contract (contrato de promessa compra e venda) and proposed date for completion, to sign the final Deed (Escritura).
+Once the offer is accepted your lawyer/solicitor enters into action: He/she will contact the buyers lawer and send out copies of all required updated legal documents to the buyer's lawyer/solicitor who will then carry out preliminary enquiry and send out a draft contract to your laywer.
+At this stage you will also be able to agree on dates for the survey on your property (should the buyer request one), agree on the date for exchange of promissory contract (contrato de promessa compra e venda) indicating the agreed values and other conditions and proposed date for completion, to sign the final Deed (Escritura).

-There are no legal obligations until contracts are signed, but after you’ve formally exchanged contracts, you’re legally obliged to sell the property to your chosen buyer and they’re obliged to buy it from you.
+There are no legal obligations until promissory contract is signed, but after you’ve formally exchanged contracts (promissory contract), you’re legally obliged to sell the property to your chosen buyer and they’re obliged to buy it from you, for the price agreed in the promissory contract.

-With the signature of final deed (Escritura), once this is done the buyers lawyer will register the sale and change of ownership at the local land registry.
+With the signature of final deed (Escritura), the sale of the property and the change of ownership will be registered at the local land registry.

 What taxes and cost are incurred in selling a property in Portugal